History and Basic Characteristics of Fetal Alcohol Spectrum Disorder (FASD)

 How does it work?

-Participants will be supervised online and tested by recall of facts (quiz and exam).
+Participants will be supervised online and tested by recall of facts (quiz and final exam).

 What's next after this course?